CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

         }
     };

 We state that the two children are mandatory in the BinOp node throughout the whole compilation.
-So if the phase driver finds a
-BinOp node where a child is equal to NULL, the AST is inconsistent.
+So if CoCoNut finds a BinOp node where a child is equal to NULL, the AST is inconsistent.
 Also, the node itself is disallowed after the 'TBO' action, located in the 'Stage1' phase and up to and including the 'OPT' action in the 'Stage3' phase.
 The 'TBO' and 'OPT' values are unique ids and not full names.
 This is especially useful when you want to target an action that is a couple of levels deep.

-When no specific location is specified, using the '.' operator, the first encounter of the action is used.
+When no specific location is specified using the '.' operator, the first encounter of the action is used.
 Therefore, in the example, if we had 'OPT' instead of 'Stage3.OPT' and 'Stage2' also has an 'OTP' then the 'OTP' from 'Stage2' would be seen as the end of the lifetime because it is the first encounter.
 If only one 'OPT' is present, the need for something like 'Stage3' is not required but is still allowed.